Resources for Support Coordinators

 Moving from the family home, a group home or residential aged care into a home where you get to decide what you do and how you live is a big thing for most people.
 For many people with disability, effective support from their support coordinator is critical during this time.

-The Summer Foundation’s Living More Independently is a guide to assist people to plan for such a move, then make it happen.
+This Living More Independently guide assists people in planning for such a move, then make it happen.

 What's next?